 WinZip Life Cycle

 WinZip's support life cycle provides support for 3 years after the release of the next version.
 While unsupported software continues to maintain general support regarding installation and usage.
-No more updates will be provides for a version that is end of life.
+No more updates will be provided for a version that is end-of-life.
 This includes any security issues that are found which will not receive a patch and you will be required to update to a more recent, supported version.

 To check which versions of WinZip you have in your IT environment, we've created a specialized color-coded report that indicates if and when WinZip versions installed in your network will be going end of life.
 Prevent any security issues by ensuring your WinZip installations are supported and get the latest security patches and updates.